Exact Tensor Completion Powered by Slim Transforms: Abstract

 \section{Abstract}

 In this work, a tensor completion problem is studied, which aims to perfectly recover the tensor from partial observations.
-Existing theoretical guarantee requires the involved transform to be orthogonal, which hinders its applications.
-In this paper, jumping out of the constraints of isotropy or self-adjointness, the theoretical guarantee of exact tensor completion with arbitrary linear transforms is established.
-To that end, we define a new tensor-tensor product, which leads us to a new definition of the tensor nuclear norm.
-Equipped with these tools, an efficient algorithm based on alternating direction of multipliers is designed to solve the transformed tensor completion program and the theoretical bound is obtained.
+The existing theoretical guarantee requires the involved transform to be orthogonal, which hinders its applications.
+In this paper, jumping out of the constraints of isotropy and self-adjointness, the theoretical guarantee of exact tensor completion with arbitrary linear transforms is established by directly operating the tensors in the transform domain.
+With the enriched choices of transforms, a new analysis obtained by the proof discloses why slim transforms outperform their square counterparts from a theoretical level.
 Our model and proof greatly enhance the flexibility of tensor completion and extensive experiments validate the superiority of the proposed method.